rimutaka/lambda-debugger-runtime-emulator/README.md

 ### Not waiting for responses from local lambda

 It may be inefficient to have _proxy-lambda_ waiting for a response from the local lambda because it takes too long or no response is necessary.
-Both _proxy-lambda_ and _runtime-emulator_ would not expect a response if the response queue is inaccessible.
+Both _proxy-lambda_ and _lambda-emulator_ would not expect a response if the response queue is inaccessible.

 Option 1: delete _proxy_lambda_resp_ queue

-Option 2: add `PROXY_LAMBDA_RESP_QUEUE_URL` env var with no value to _proxy-lambda_ and _runtime-emulator_
+Option 2: add `PROXY_LAMBDA_RESP_QUEUE_URL` env var with no value to _proxy-lambda_ and _lambda-emulator_

 Option 3: make _proxy_lambda_resp_ queue inaccessible by changing its IAM policy.
 E.g. change the resource name from the correct queue name `"Resource": "arn:aws:sqs:us-east-1:512295225992:proxy_lambda_resp"` to a non-existent name like this `"Resource": "arn:aws:sqs:us-east-1:512295225992:proxy_lambda_resp_BLOCKED"`.
-Both _proxy-lambda_ and _runtime-emulator_ treat the access error as a hint to not expect a response.
+Both _proxy-lambda_ and _lambda-emulator_ treat the access error as a hint to not expect a response.

 ### Canceling long _proxy-lambda_ wait